 As this data is from the GEO, we also follow their guidance on the categorisation and labelling of data with the binary use of ‘men’ and ‘women’ used in this instance.
 At BITC we take a fundamentally inclusive approach, encouraging employers to recognise staff according to their self-identified gender status, be it binary, trans, fluid or non binary.

 About gender pay gap reporting in the UK

 Since 2017, large employers in the UK have been legally required to annually report their organisation’s gender pay gap.
-However, due to the COVID-19 pandemic, enforcement for organisations who did not report was suspended in March 2020, leading to a dramatic drop in submissions.
+However, due to the COVID-19 pandemic, enforcement for organisations that did not report was suspended in March 2020, leading to a dramatic drop in submissions.
 Organisations use hourly earnings and factor in any bonus pay to calculate the mean and median gap between men and women working for them, and submit what they find to the GEO where the data is made publicly available.

 Take action to close your gender pay gap

 Employers can take several actions to foster more gender equality in the workplace, especially when it comes to pay.

 - Analyse and share information on pay ratios, gender pay gaps, and ethnicity pay gaps, internally and where possible externally.
 Develop gender action plans detailing clear, targeted measures to tackle your gender pay gap.

 - Default to transparency around pay wherever possible, for example sharing pay package details while recruiting, including as much detail as possible in annual reports.

 - Develop a clear salary framework and use salary bandings.
 This can help provide consistency and fairness.